Offerel/SyncMarks-Extension/README.md

 The bookmarks can be exported manually or automatically.
 There are corresponding options in the addon settings.
 The Export/Import process is compatible with Browser internal Sync.
 The bookmarks are also be compatible with the corresponding [Roundcube plugin](/Offerel/roundcube_syncmarks), so that they can also be used in Roundcube.

 ## Issues
-Since the main repository is on Codeberg.org, please use the issue tracker at https://codeberg.org/Offerel/SyncMarks-Extension/issues.
+Since the main repository is on Codeberg.org, please use the [issue tracker at Codeberg.org](https://codeberg.org/Offerel/SyncMarks-Extension/issues).
 Github.com is only a mirror for compatibility reason.

 ## Used Permissions